Nothing from a Vacuum: Weapon Mounted Lights

 We did see urban fighting in WWII and beyond.
 This is the area, at least for military personnel, where white lights tend to dominate in modern times.
 As to why they weren’t used in WWII, I have a theory.
 The TL-122 flashlight was issued.
 You know, that ugly angle head dinosaur.
 Big, dumb, and no doubt a similar bulb would have broken under the recoil of the Garand.
 Furthermore, in those days of mass air raids and carpet bombing, civilian casualties were not as much a consideration as they are today.

 The Tunnel Rat kit was produced in 1966.
 Among things like a specialized suppressed .38 revolver, a bone conducting microphone that attached to the skull, and a headlamp that activated via a bite switch (think CamelBak nozzle), there was a weapon light.
-The kit was not adopted due to numerous issues (read the full write up here), but it was a step in the right direction.
+The kit was not adopted due to numerous issues (read more from the National Museum of the US Army), but it was a step in the right direction.

 …a waterproof SCUBA dive flashlight painted black was installed underneath the bottom handguard via hose clamps, and then our commo guys wired the flashlight for push button activation.
 It worked well for the intended purposes but they were replaced in short order once Surefire 6P flashlights came online.
 1988 was a long time before Surefire weapon lights hit the market and became the industry standard.”

 Surefire made its first official foray into lights in 1985 with the Model 310.
 It was for the 1911, and though it looks silly now, it stuck around in one way or another for quite some time.
-Later WML models didn’t look quite so clumsy but are easily recognized as dated.
+Later, WML models didn’t look quite so clumsy but were easily recognized as dated.

 Nothing brings faster advancements in warfare than warfare itself.